-Dr. Aoki and Mr. Mondry currently serve on the Compensation Committee of the Board of Directors.
-Dr. Aoki has served as the Chairman of the Compensation Committee since October 2009.
-The Compensation Committee is responsible for reviewing and approving the compensation of the Company's officers.
-See the "Compensation Discussion and Analysis" and the "Report of the Compensation Committee on Executive Compensation" for information regarding how the Compensation Committee sets executive compensation levels.
+Messrs.
+Byrne and Mondry currently serve on the Compensation Committee of the Board of Directors.
+Mr. Mondry has served as the Chairman of the Compensation Committee since January 2012.
+The Compensation Committee is responsible for reviewing and approving the compensation of our officers.
+See the "Compensation Discussion and Analysis" and the "Compensation Committee Report" for information regarding how the Compensation Committee sets executive compensation levels.
 The complete duties of the Compensation Committee are set forth in its written charter, which is available at www.micron.com and is also available in print upon request to corporatesecretary@micron.com.